chacka0101/PEN-103-Kali-Linux-Reinvented-KLCP-Certification/KLCP_Certification.md

   * Use the official Debian bug tracker at https://bugs.debian.org
   * Send an email (with a special syntax) to submit@bugs.debian.org
   * Submit the bug to the official Kali bug tracker at https://bugs.kali.org and mark the issue for an upstream Debian patch.

+55. Select all of the built-in security functions of a default installation of Kali Linux:
+No services enabled by default

+56. Which of the following are associated with the Kali Linux firewall?
+Select all that apply.
+  *  ip6tables
+  *  iptables
+  *  fwbuilder
+  *  netfilter

+ 57. Which of the following is a default chain in the Kali Linux firewall?
+INPUT

+58. Which of the following actions of the Kali Linux firewall will not interfere with handled packets?
+  *  ULOG
+  *  LOG
+  *  ACCEPT

+59. Place the chains in the proper processing order, from first to last:
+PREROUTING
+INPUT
+FORWARD
+OUTPUT
+POSTROUTING

+60. Which of the following will apply a special case of source NAT to packets in the Kali Linux firewall?
+  * MASQUERADE

+61. Which of the following commands will block all packets originating from 8.8.8.8?
+  * iptables -A INPUT -s 8.8.8.8 -j DROP

+62. Which of the following commands is used to delete all rules in the INPUT chain?
+  * iptables -F INPUT

+63. Which of the following will explicitly allow SSH connections to your Kali Linux machine?
+  * iptables -A INPUT -m state –state NEW -p tcp –dport 22 -j ACCEPT

+64. Which file should be updated to enable custom firewall rules at boot-time?
+   * /etc/network/interfaces

+65. Which tool can be used to graphically monitor process status?
+   * gnome-system-monitor

+66. Which easily-subverted command can be used to detect suspicious packages?
+   * dpkg -V

+67. Which of the following can be used to protect against brute-force logins?
+   * fail2ban

 ---